Yos-X/FlamingoHere/README_en.md

 > Supports sending lyrics via the ticker in notifications; some systems / modules can use this feature to retrieve lyrics and provide services like status bar lyrics.

 FFmpeg Support
-> Supports audio decoding using the FFmpeg aar extension (compliant with the LGPL license), which is enabled by default as a fallback.
+> Supports audio decoding using the FFmpeg .aar extension (compliant with the LGPL license), which is enabled by default as a fallback.

 ### Large Screen Landscape UI Support
 Supports landscape UI on large screens, with an interface similar to Apple Music on iPad.